Mohyeldeen Mohammad

-Mohyeldeen Mohammad (born 1986) is an Iraqi-Norwegian Islamist, and political activist associated with the fundamentalist Profetens Ummah group.
+Mohyeldeen Mohammad (born 1986) is an Iraqi-Norwegian Islamist; he is also a political activist associated with the fundamentalist Profetens Ummah group.
 He became a controversial figure in Norway after stating that the country is at war with Muslims and warning the Norwegian people with an 11 September happening on Norwegian soil.
 Since then, his media profile has risen following a series of statements regarding Norway, homosexuality and Islamism.
 He was formerly a Sharia student at the Islamic University of Madinah in Saudi Arabia, until he was deported from the country in 2011.

 Early life and education

 With a family background from Iraq, Mohammad was born in Manchester, England in 1986.
 His family migrated to Norway in 1989, and Mohammad settled with his family in Larvik.
 In September 2006, he legally changed his name to "Giovanni", the Italian equivalent to English "John" but claimed to mean "God is gracious".
 For unknown reasons, he reverted to his original name in January 2007.

 Mohammad started studying Islamic Sharia law at the Islamic University of Madinah in Saudi Arabia in September 2009.
 In March 2010, he was expelled from the university for being considered "politically active."
 Mohammad however appealed the verdict, and was allowed to continue studying at the university.

 Upon Mohammad's arrival in Medina on 8 September 2011, he was arrested by Saudi authorities.
 According to Saudi police, his arrest came as a result of "information" from Norwegian authorities, although it was not clear what his charges were.
 He returned to Norway on 12 September 2011.